zama-ai/concrete-ml/docs/INTRO.md

 One of the main current difficulties is that some models currently do not work well due to the fact that **Concrete-Library** only supports 8 bits.
 Because of this, we sometimes have to quantize too much, which has a strong negative impact on certain models.
 Further, because **Concrete-Compiler** is also a work in progress, we have FHE programs which are sometimes too slow or they may require a massive amount of RAM: improvements on this front will come in future releases.

-Nevertheless, these restrictions, typical of a work-in-progress tool on a very recent topic such as FHE, do not prevent us to show very appealing examples (see [examples](advanced_examples.md)).
+Nevertheless, these restrictions, typical of a work-in-progress tool on a very recent topic such as FHE, do not prevent us to show very appealing examples (see [ML examples](ml_examples.md) and [ML examples](dl_examples.md)).

 ## Resources